robynchung/howdy/README.md

 # Aeri Jung Portfolio

 Welcome to my portfolio website!
-Here you can find my resume and other information about my work and projects.
+Here you can find my resume and other information.

 ## Technologies Used